Plantagenet Alliance: Other reactions

 In response to the Alliance's claims, historians said that there was no evidence that Richard III wanted to be buried in York.
 Mark Ormrod of the University of York expressed scepticism over the idea that Richard had devised any clear plans for his own burial.
 The standing of the Plantagenet Alliance was also challenged.
 Mathematician Rob Eastaway calculated that Richard III may have millions of living collateral descendants, saying that "we should all have the chance to vote on Leicester versus York".

 Although the Alliance lost their judicial review case, the High Court ruling is cited as authority in administrative law for when there is or is not a legal duty to consult those affected by administrative governmental decisions.

 Re-interment in Leicester

 Plans for the reburial had been "on hold" while the outcome of the court case was awaited.
-The Dean of Leicester had called the Plantagenet Alliance's challenge "disrespectful", and said that the cathedral would not be investing funding in the re-interment project until the matter was resolved.
+David Monteith. the Dean of Leicester called the Plantagenet Alliance's challenge "disrespectful", and said that the cathedral would not be investing funding in the re-interment project until the matter was resolved.
 Once the High Court decision rejecting the Alliance's claim was issued in May 2014, Tim Stevens, the then Bishop of Leicester, announced that the re-interment would proceed at Leicester Cathedral the following spring.
 The re-interment took place on 26 March 2015.